 - No turf cutting or associated activity is on-going on the property.

-Applications under the cessation of turf cutting compensation scheme continue to be accepted by the Department of Culture, Heritage and the Gaeltacht.
+Applications under the cessation of turf cutting compensation scheme continue to be accepted by the Department of Housing, Local Government and Heritage.

 Payments and turf deliveries have been made on the basis that applicants have indicated in their application forms that they fulfil all the qualifying criteria of the cessation of turf cutting compensation scheme.
 This Department has been checking, and will be continuing to check, that all of the qualifying criteria of the scheme have been met in each case.